 We found 5 neurologists who accept Cigna near New Lenox, IL.

-Dr. Richard Burgess is a physician who specializes in vascular neurology and interventional neuroradiology.
+Dr. Richard Burgess practices vascular neurology and interventional neuroradiology in Winfield, IL and New Lenox, IL.
 He is affiliated with Northwestern Medicine Central DuPage Hospital.
-Dr. Burgess graduated from Ohio State University College of Medicine and then he performed his residency at Washington University Medical Center in St. Louis.
-He takes Aetna EPO, Blue Cross/Blue Shield, and Coventry, as well as other insurance carriers.
-He is open to new patients.
+Before completing his residency at Washington University Medical Center in St. Louis, Dr. Burgess attended medical school at Ohio State University College of Medicine.
+He is in-network for several insurance carriers, including Aetna EPO, Blue Cross/Blue Shield, and Coventry.
+His practice is open to new patients.

 Clinical interests: Encephalopathy, Neurological Disorders